dbltnk/cop-reader/README.md

 # cop-reader

+This little web site's goal is to make the [latest draft](https://digital-strategy.ec.europa.eu/en/library/second-draft-general-purpose-ai-code-practice-published-written-independent-experts) of the EU AI Act Code of Practice more accessible and improve usability for a wide range of stakeholders on both mobile and desktop devices.

 ## Credits & License

 This is being developed by Alexander Zacherl (alexander.zacherl@googlemail.com) and I have not yet figured out how to license it.